Pa1mantri/RISC-V_HDP/W-5/Readme.md

 ![Screenshot 2024-04-19 193318](https://github.com/Pa1mantri/RISC-V_HDP/assets/114488271/79c51c51-57ea-4886-b989-6476edaa8ce4)

 Functional simulation matches with the GLS simulation.

+TakeAway: In the sky130_sram_1kbyte_1rw1r_32x256.v file the mem[] instructions has to be replaced with the instructions generated in the processor.v file.